Cavaliers vs. Magic: Betting Trends, Record ATS, Home/Road Splits

 Additional Cavaliers Insights & Trends

-- The Cavaliers have gone 7-3 over their last 10 games, with a 5-5 record against the spread during that span.
+- Cleveland has gone 7-3 in its past 10 games, with a 5-5 record against the spread during that span.

-- Six of Cavaliers' last 10 contests have gone over the total.

-- Cleveland has covered the spread in a higher percentage of its home games than away games.
-It has covered 25 times in 40 opportunities at home, and it has covered 18 times in 39 opportunities on the road.
+- The Cavaliers have hit the over in six of their past 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.